ppy/osu-wiki/news/2024/2024-06-04-mappers-guild-priority-quests-summer-2024.md

 ### [Back to basics](LINK) ![bronze icon](/wiki/shared/news/2023-08-29-changes-to-the-mappers-guild/bronze-small.png)

-If you're too good at the game, is it hard to recognize what players find fun?
+If you're too good at the game, is it hard to recognise what players find fun?
 It's time to find out.

 This quest is limited to anyone with at least **10,000 pp** in a game mode.
 Your goal is to rank a map with...